When Is the Best Time to Buy Exercise Equipment?

 You guessed it!
 Out the door goes that shiny, nearly new exercise equipment.
 For this reason, it's a good idea to look online in February for deals resulting from those failed resolutions.
 You can still shop in January, too, though.
 Retailers roll out promotions to help consumers meet their fitness resolutions, so you could definitely save.

-If you're okay waiting until later in the year, watch for deals in the fall.
-In 2020, DealNews featured more exercise equipment deals in January than in any other month, but October came in a close second.
+Besides those early months, when does exercise equipment go on sale?
+If you're okay waiting until later in the year, watch for deals around the holidays.
+In 2021, DealNews featured more exercise equipment deals in December than in any other month; January came in a close second.

 How to Save on Exercise Equipment Anytime